19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Protection of benefits

+24\.—(1) Notwithstanding any written or other law but subject to any regulations made under section 77(1) —

+(a) no withdrawals made from the Fund under this Act and no rights of any member of the Fund acquired thereunder; and

+(b) no moneys repayable to the Fund by any member of the Fund which are secured by —

+(i) a charge on his estate or interest in an immovable property under section 21(1) or 21A(1); or

+(ii) a charge constituted on an HDB flat under section 21B(1),

-24\.—(1) Except as may be provided for in any regulations made under section 77, no withdrawals made by the authority of the Board from the Fund under section 15 nor the rights of any member of the Fund acquired thereunder shall be assignable or transferable or liable to be attached, sequestered or levied upon for or in respect of any debt or claim.
+shall be assignable, transferable, attached, sequestered or levied upon for or in respect of any debt or claim, or be subject to any set-off of any nature for any debt owing by the member.

+[15/2006 wef 01/07/2006]

+[40/2007 wef 01/10/2007]

+[57/2007 wef 28/12/2007]

-(2) The following investments made by a member under any scheme in accordance with any regulations made under section 77(1)(n) shall not be attached, sequestered, levied upon for or in respect of any debt or claim, or be subject to any right of set-off by any bank for any debt owing by the member to the bank:
+(2) Notwithstanding any written or other law , every investment made by a member of the Fund under any scheme in accordance with any regulations made under section 77(1)(n), and the proceeds and benefits of the investment, shall not be assignable, transferable, attached, sequestered or levied upon for or in respect of any debt or claim, or be subject to any set-off of any nature for any debt owing by the member.

-(a) precious metals, insurance policies and securities purchased by the member;

-(b) the proceeds from the sale of such precious metals and securities and the benefits of such insurance policies; and

-(c) any moneys in any fixed deposit account maintained by the member with a bank.
+[15/2006 wef 01/07/2006]

+[40/2007 wef 01/10/2007]

+(3) Notwithstanding anything in the Bankruptcy Act (Cap.
+20), if a member of the Fund is adjudicated a bankrupt by a court, every investment made by the member under any scheme in accordance with any regulations made under section 77(1)(n) and the proceeds and benefits of the investment —

-(3) Such precious metals, insurance policies, securities, proceeds, benefits or moneys shall not pass to the Official Assignee on the bankruptcy of such member, and if such member is adjudicated a bankrupt or is declared insolvent by a court, such precious metals, insurance policies, securities, proceeds, benefits or moneys shall be deemed not to form part of the property of the member.
+(a) shall not pass to the Official Assignee on the bankruptcy of the member; and

+(b) shall be deemed not to form part of the property of the member.

+[15/2006 wef 01/07/2006]

-(3A) All moneys paid out of the Fund on the death of any member of the Fund shall be deemed to be impressed with a trust in favour of —
+(3A) Subject to section 16A , all moneys paid out of the Fund on the death of any member of the Fund shall be deemed to be impressed with a trust in favour of —

 (a) the person or persons nominated under section 25(1) by the deceased member, if any; or